ivegamsft/AppMigrationWorkshop/HOL/06-windows-containers/README.md

     Restart-Service Docker
     ````

-1. Open the needed firewall ports on the Windows Container Host
+1. Run the following command to open the required firewall ports on the Windows Container Host

     ````powershell
     netsh advfirewall firewall add rule name="Docker Rule" dir=in action=allow protocol=TCP localport=2375
     ````

-1. Disable the IE Enhanced Security Configuration setting
+1. Disable the IE Enhanced Security Configuration setting to allow browsing on the server.
+Open Server Manager and locate the setting.
+Disable it for Administrators.

     ![image](./media/2018-03-18_6-37-37.png)